 This boy loved cuddles, and his special treat was oven-baked chicken greenies.
 For entertainment, he sat in the sunny window in his room and talked to the neighbor’s kitty through the window.

 He came to us injured and ill with an infection.
-We were honored to be able to make his life safe and comfortable.
+We were honored to make his life safe and comfortable.

 Sweet Pea